openstreetmap/openstreetmap-website/INSTALL.md

                  perl-podlators ImageMagick
 ```

-If you didn't already have Postgres installed then create a Postgres instance and start the server:
+If you didn't already have PostgreSQL installed then create a PostgreSQL instance and start the server:

 ```
 sudo postgresql-setup initdb
 sudo systemctl start postgresql.service
 ```

-Optionally set Postgres to start on boot:
+Optionally set PostgreSQL to start on boot:

 ```
 sudo systemctl enable postgresql.service